How to Make Cute Royal Icing Candy Decorations

 - If I were making a template of mountains, I would click the image of the mountain which would place it in the middle of my square.

 - The next thing you need to do is go to the “Basic Edits” by clicking the thumbnail of the sliding bars on the top left PicMonkey menu bar.

 - Make the crop close to the image and click apply.

 - Remember when I said you could make a PNG of the image?
 If you want a PNG, just click the little ‘transparent canvas’ box and watch the background disappear.
 Ta-Dah!

 - Now save the image to your computer and put it someplace you can find it.

 - Open Pages, Word, or Publisher and add your image to it.
 If you have a Mac, just drag the image to the page and then make it the size you want.

-- Move it where you want, copy it and paste it beside the first image.
+- Move it where you want, copy it, and paste it beside the first image.

 - Repeat until you fill the page.

-- If you have Word or Publisher, there are several video tutorial on Youtube that will show you how to paste several clip art images on your page.
+- If you have Word or Publisher, there are several video tutorials on YouTube that will show you how to paste several clip art images on your page.
 I haven’t had a computer with Word in years so I don’t remember exactly how to do it.
 If you need help, just email me and I’ll try to remember how I did it in the past even if I have to borrow a computer from someone at Starbucks. 😉

 How to Make Cute Royal Icing Candy Decorations